Key Takeaways

 Temperature interventions can quickly interrupt the anxiety cycle.
 Hold something cold like an ice cube, a cold water bottle, or even splash cold water on your face to trigger what’s called the mammalian dive reflex.

 This evolutionary response immediately slows your heart rate and redirects blood flow, often stopping shivers in their tracks.
-For some people, the opposite approach works better—wrapping yourself in a warm blanket or holding a heating pad can provide the security and comfort needed to calm your body’s trembling response.
+For some people, the opposite approach works better: wrapping yourself in a warm blanket or holding a heating pad can provide the security and comfort needed to calm your body’s trembling response.

-4. Ground Yourself With the 5-4-3-2-1 Technique
+4. 5-4-3-2-1 Grounding Technique

 When anxiety makes you shiver, your mind has likely disconnected from the present moment.
 The 5-4-3-2-1 grounding technique pulls you back to reality by engaging all five senses.
 Start by acknowledging five things you can see around you, focusing on details like colors and shapes.

-Next, identify four things you can physically feel—the texture of your clothing, the pressure of your feet against the floor.
+Next, identify four things you can physically feel: the texture of your clothing, the pressure of your feet against the floor.
 Then note three things you can hear, two things you can smell, and finally, one thing you can taste (or one good quality about yourself).

 This effective mindfulness exercise works by redirecting your brain’s focus from internal anxiety to external sensory information.
 When your attention shifts outward, your body often receives the message that there’s no immediate threat.